brunomsantiago/viajen/readme.md

 I created it to help me test video inpainting techniques, but it may be useful for other applications.

-It depends on pillow (PIL.Image), IPython (IPython.display.Image) and numpy (np.moveaxis, np.split, np.squeeze)
+Ultimately the animations are virtual (io.BytesIO) gif files  created by pillow (PIL.Image) and displayed by Ipython (IPython.display.Image).
+Some animations also need numpy (np.moveaxis, np.split, np.squeeze) to be created.

 ## How to use